coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

   This program should not be used for medical purposes.
   I wrote this to learn how SpO2 can be measured and pay tributes for the inventors.

+Fig.1 SpO2 at boot time
 ![Fig.1 SpO2 at boot time](fingerOffOn.png)

+Fig.2 SpO2 by breath taking
 ![Fig.2 SpO2 by breath taking](stopBreath.png)

 ## about SpO2 and pulse oximeter